-- Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities.
-An active market for the asset or liabilities is a market in which transactions for the asset or liabilities occur with sufficient frequency and volume to provide pricing information on an ongoing basis.
-The Corporation as classified cash and cash equivalents as level 1; - Level 2 Observable inputs other than level 1 prices, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
-The Corporation as classified swap contracts as level 2; and - Level 3 Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
-The Corporation has no instruments classified as level 3.
+- Level 1 unadjusted quoted prices in active markets for identical assets or liabilities.
+An active market for the assets or liabilities is a market in which transactions for the assets or liabilities occur with sufficient frequency and volume to provide pricing information on an ongoing basis.
+The corporation has classified cash and cash equivalents as Level 1; - Level 2 observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
+The corporation has classified swap contracts as Level 2; and - Level 3 unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
+The corporation has no instruments classified as Level 3.